hdsdi3g/linux-springboot-packager/README.md

 ./run-tests.bash
 ```

-It will create a test RPM file for a demo java project on `test/demospringboot`, and optionnaly a EXE file.
+It will create a test DEB and RPM files for a demo java project on `test/demospringboot`, and optionnaly a EXE file.

-You will need all the mandatory RPM deps, optionnaly EXE deps.
+You will need all the mandatory DEB and RPM deps, optionnaly EXE deps.

-## Roadmap dev

-Free feel to add corrections and/or new features (it's really not rocket science).

-On day, **DEB** files will be added, like RPM here.